Laughter is the Best Medicine!

 “Lend us and ear and we’ll give you more corn,” was how those who attended the first O. Henry Pun-Off World Championships were welcomed in 1977.
 Shucks!
 Now, 43 jears later the Pun-Off continues to a-maize people with wacky wordplay and home groan wit from powerful punsters who are out standing in their field.

-The 43rd annual O. Henry Museum Pun-Off World Championships PUNdemic will begin on Saturday, October 17, 2020 when the Punniest of Show contestant video submissions will be open for public vote at punoff2020.com.
+The 43rd annual O. Henry Museum Pun-Off World Championships PUNdemic will run from on October 17, 2020 to midnight (CDT) October 24, 2020 at PunOff2020.com when the Punniest of Show contestant video submissions are open for public vote.
 The top three most popular Punniest of Show video submissions as chosen by the popular vote of viewers will be announced on October 25, 2020.

 What is a Pun?